-The more I think about it, the surer I become that the release of Star Wars: The Force Awakens was the biggest cinematic event in my twenty-six-year existence.
+The more I think about it, the surer I become that the release of Star Wars: The Force Awakens was the biggest cinematic event in my twenty-seven-year existence.
 I’m certain of it, in fact.
 The reason I know this is because of a video I saw on Facebook.
-It compiled the greatest pieces of goal-scoring and play-making in the career of long-time Manchester United midfielder Paul Scholes, and in the comments some dick had posted a spoiler, a big one, for The Force Awakens.
+It compiled the greatest pieces of goal-scoring and play-making in the career of long-time Manchester United midfielder Paul Scholes, and in the comments, some dick had posted a spoiler, a big one, for The Force Awakens.
 That’s how deeply-entrenched in popular culture Star Wars really is.
 In a random comment on a totally unrelated post by a website almost diametrically-opposed to the very idea of science-fiction, some troll knew that he could ruin the day of thousands of people by revealing a plot point of a movie.
 And he did.

-Upon reading that spoiler I experienced a kind of solidarity with those thousands of strangers that I’ve rarely felt as human being and certainly never felt as a film fan.
+Upon reading that spoiler I experienced a kind of solidarity with those thousands of strangers that I’ve rarely felt as a human being and certainly never felt as a film fan.
 I was irrationally angry.
 But that’s Star Wars for you, isn’t it?
 A galaxy far, far away that feels as close and significant as the one you’re living in.

 Not that there’s anything remarkable about J. J. Abrams.
 He’s an average technician who’s nowhere near as clever as he thinks he is, and his obnoxious “mystery box” movie-marketing shtick is no small amount of hipster horseshit.
-But the one skill of genuine note that he has as a filmmaker is an ability to mimic the broad style, theme and feel of other people’s movies, which pretty much makes him the industry’s number one draft pick when it comes to revitalising something like Star Wars.
-From the beginning the pre-release hype surrounding The Force Awakens revolved almost exclusively around the idea of the movie essentially being a fan-film; a $200 million corrective to the sins of the prequel trilogy built on a decade-plus of fanboy complaints.
+But the one skill of genuine note that he has as a filmmaker is an ability to mimic the broad style, theme, and feel of other people’s movies, which pretty much makes him the industry’s number one draft pick when it comes to revitalizing something like Star Wars.
+From the beginning, the pre-release hype surrounding The Force Awakens revolved almost exclusively around the idea of the movie essentially being a fan-film; a $200 million corrective to the sins of the prequel trilogy built on a decade-plus of fanboy complaints.
 And if anybody was going to be able to pull that off it was J. J. Abrams.

 He pulled it off.
 What’s more, he pulled it off in spite of – and, if we’re being honest, largely because of – leaning so heavily against the idea of what Star Wars should be: practical models and effects; Luke, Leia, Chewie and Han Solo; X-Wings, TIE Fighters, Star Destroyers, the Millennium Falcon; and “the Force”, but as it should be, which is nothing to do with midi-chlorians and everything to do with narrative convenience embedded directly into the story itself.
 Even that story is a deliberate, almost beat-for-beat retread of A New Hope; if there’s one thing Abrams understands it’s that nothing about Star Wars has ever been original.

 Several critics have taken it upon themselves to daringly point out that The Force Awakens is little more than A New Hope with better special effects, which strikes me as an oddly hollow criticism considering that A New Hope was little more than Flash Gordon with better special effects.
-The series has always revelled in its unsubtle wish-fulfilment fantasies being writ large across the galaxy, but if you ever stopped to think about how real human beings might behave, even for a moment, you’d realise that nobody in these movies should be doing any of the things that they do.
+The series has always reveled in its unsubtle wish-fulfillment fantasies being writ large across the galaxy, but if you ever stopped to think about how real human beings might behave, even for a moment, you’d realize that nobody in these movies should be doing any of the things that they do.
 The more you try and laboriously piece together all the disconnected stories and details and characters the more you realize that there’s almost nothing salvageable underneath it all; the problems not only don’t have solutions, but they’re baked in on such a fundamental level they can never have solutions without radically altering what Star Wars is.
 And that’s okay.
 You can either be cynical, or you can enjoy the movie.
 But to complain about a lack of originality is to fundamentally miss the point of the franchise.
 What else could you possibly have been expecting?
 Star Wars has always been exactly as simplistic, predictable and shallow as it is now.
 That’s why it’s so good.

 And bottom line: The Force Awakens is damn good.
 Perhaps, on balance, it falls just short of being great, but frankly, good is more than enough after the torrent of pandering mumbo-jumbo we got in the prequels.
-It’s funny and smart, the action is organic, the cinematography is consistently inventive, the characters are well-drawn and inhabited by likeable, competent actors, and the whole thing bounds along with energy and confidence.
+It’s funny and smart, the action is organic, the cinematography is consistently inventive, the characters are well-drawn and inhabited by likable, competent actors, and the whole thing bounds along with energy and confidence.
 It’s a hugely enjoyable space-adventure.
-And thank fuck for that.
+And thank f**k for that.

 Really, though, we should have seen this coming.
 A droid crash-lands on a desert planet carrying top-secret information; there’s a newly-completed planet-destroying battle station; the new villain wears a black suit and has some kind of thinly-disguised personal connection to the heroes.
 And Abrams is directing this?
 How could it have been anything but a competent re-enactment of every iconic Original Trilogy story beat?
 Abrams has always played well in his own little sandpit; Disney just handed him the toys and made him king for a day, which is the best way to treat a filmmaker who is a fan first, a technician second and an auteur a (very) distant third.